Investing

 Changing your portfolio risk in reaction to market performance is a form of market timing and similar to selling your portfolio.
 Unfortunately, the result is the sale of investments that have fallen the most in price.

-There are certain circumstances where it’s appropriate to change your investment strategy.
-But selling investments at a low point is generally not the way to go.
+There are certain circumstances where it’s appropriate to change your investment strategy, but selling investments at a low point is generally not the way to go.

 If you have a tendency to get nervous when your investments go up and down, consider monitoring your portfolios less frequently.
 This helps prevent your short-term emotions from overpowering the long-term game plan.